 Poor posture plagues a vast majority of the human population.
 Working long hours at a computer, certain professions required leaning and bending forward and the classic “texting posture” are a few ways proper posture can get away from us.
 Corrective exercise for shoulder pain and posture will steer your body in the right direction towards proper functional movement.

 What causes poor posture?

 This is what we call a muscle imbalance and there is only one way to correct it; we must relax and lengthen the tight muscles and strengthen the weak antagonist muscles.
-This is achieved by seeing a well trained massage therapist, foam rolling and self myofascial release techniques and stretching the tight muscles while utilizing corrective exercises to target specific weakened muscles.
+This is achieved by seeing a well-trained massage therapist, foam rolling and self-myofascial release techniques and stretching the tight muscles while utilizing corrective exercises to target specific weakened muscles.
 With time, patience and dedication, long-term changes can be made.
-Corrective muscle imbalances prevents injury, lessens pain and prevents all sorts of ailments from tension headaches to back pain.
+Correcting muscle imbalances prevent injury, lessens pain and prevents all sorts of ailments from tension headaches to back pain.

 Corrective exercise for poor posture

 External shoulder rotation

 As the spine takes on a hunched position, a few things happen.
 Immediately the shoulders round forward causing the pectoral muscles to become short and tight.
 The muscles of the upper back and the external rotators of the shoulder, therefore, become long and weak.

 Use an exercise cord or band and hold in each hand with palms facing up.
 Position hands shoulder width apart with elbows bent to 90 degrees and pinned to your sides.
 The hands are going to rotate away from the body to achieve external rotation of the shoulders.

 Add shoulder retraction